magarena/magarena/release/README.txt

-    fix script to use RN instead of 'it' as 'it' means SN, fixes #929 fix missing check for "isn't monstrous" when monstrousity resolves fix Fertilid to have target player search
+    fix script to use RN instead of 'it' as 'it' means SN, fixes #929 fix missing check for "isn't monstrous" when monstrousity resolves fix Fertilid to have target player search fixes #944 : The strange case of the missing throbber! fix menu button on game screen not showing menu. fix button grouping (closes #947).
+    set default JList selection colors to the same as JTable which fixes the default gray background used in the deck legality panel (see #440) update DeckPicker JList to use default selection colors. specify LOCALE.ENGLISH when using toUpperCase to avoid locale sensitive behavior, for #959 Avoid fatal exception if reading "snapshot.dat" fails for some reason (closes #956).
+    Hybrid was checking for colorless hybrid instead of colored - Fixes rendering of hybrid cards

 - added the following cards: